-provides the community with facilities, infrastructure, and other tools related to regional tax collection, specifically the payment of motorized vehicle tax.
-These payments are regulated by Presidential Regulation Number 5 of 2015 regarding Sistem Administrasi Manunggal Satu Atap (Samsat - One-Stop Administration Services Office) for motorized vehicles.
+The Regional Revenue Agency in East Java provides the community with facilities, infrastructure, and other tools related to regional tax collection, specifically the payment of motorized vehicle tax.
+These payments are regulated by Presidential Regulation Number 5 of 2015 regarding Sistem Administrasi Manunggal Satu Atap (Samsat - One-stop Administration Services Office) for motorized vehicle.
 Electronic Samsat (e-Samsat) is an innovation for motorized vehicle tax payments and road traffic accident donations in East Java.
-The services in e-Samsat can be done for 24 hours non-stop, and the payment can use various banks.
+The services in e 19 msat can be done for 24 hours non-stop, and the payment can use various banks.
 The banks can be Bank Mandiri, Bank Negara Indonesia (BNI), Bank Rakyat Indonesia (BRI), Bank Jatim, and Bank Tabungan Negara (BTN).
 Moreover, the ratification of Surat Tanda Nomor Kendaraan (STNK - Vehicle Registration Certificate) can also be done using the application.
 E-Samsat has been created as an option by providing the convenience for annual motorized vehicle tax payment.
-The payments are made in noncash through bank services.
+The payments are made in non-cash through bank services.
 Hence, it eliminates the service-related complaints from consumers and minimizes the existing problems.
-The problems can be complex processes, extra costs like buying file folders and photocopying, and brokers.
+The problems can be complex processes, extra costs like buying file folder and photocopying, and brokers.

 The condition in e-Samsat in East Java has not had a very significant contribution to locally-generated revenue yet.
 It was only around 0,0-0,18% until 2019.
-The lack of introduction of e-Samsat and its benefit to the community shows the low level of acceptance of the services, although it is the digitization of government services.
-There is a need for research that measures the technology acceptance in the community regarding e-Samsat.
+The lack of introduction of e-Samsat and its benefit to the community shows the low level of acceptance of the services although it is the digitization of government services.
+There is a need for a research that measures the technology acceptance in the community regarding e-Samsat.
 Some reasons for low acceptance may be that online services are unsatisfying and do not provide adequate investment returns (Abu-Shanab, 2017).

-The research is conducted to analyze the factors that influence the intention to use e-Samsat in East Java.
+Then, the research is conducted to analyze the factors that influence the intention to use of e-Samsat in East Java.
 The result will be used as the recommendations to the government to improve e-Samsat services by developing third-party cooperation.
 The third-party affiliations can be retail outlets or Payment Point Online Banking (PPOB).
 The government should use analytical material because it needs high costs or investments in developing information technology.
 It should look at the minimized cost so it can continue to enhance services.

 The previous research analyzes the application of e-government services with trust and personal value variables (Prior, Mazanov, Meacheam, Heaslip, & Hanson, 2016).
 It also integrates trust in Technology Acceptance Model (TAM) due to the online context with time awareness and environmental concern as mediating variables.
-Another previous research also examines the mediation roll, namely the awareness of taxpayers about the relationship between tax socialization, tax knowledge, benefits of tax identity numbers, service quality, and tax compliance.
-Using path analysis, it show that the awareness of taxpayers has full mediation in the benefits of tax identity, tax quality, and taxpayer's complianc In contrast, awareness of taxpayers does not have a mediating role in the relationship of tax socialization, tax knowledge, and tax payments (Andreas & Savitri, 2015).
+An 5 her previous research also examines the mediation role, namely the awareness of taxpayers about the relationship between tax socialization, tax knowledge, benefits of tax identity numbers, service quality, an 5 tax compliance.
+Using path analysis, it shows that the awareness of taxpayers has full mediation in the benefits of ta 5 identity, tax quality, and taxpayer's compliance.
+In contrast, awareness of taxpayers does not have a mediating role in the relationship of tax socialization, tax knowledge, and tax payments (Andreas & Savitri, 2015).
 These variables will be mapped in the research.